gmarkall/nbep-7/README.md

 cleanup functions (such as `cuMemFree`) for the items above are added to its list of pending deallocations by the finalizers of objects representing allocations.
 These finalizers are run when the objects owning them are garbage-collected by the Python interpreter.
-When the addition of a a new cleanup function to the deallocation list causes the number or size of pending deallocations to exceed a configured ratio, the `_PendingDeallocs` object runs deallocators for all items it knows about and then clears its internal pending
+When the addition of a new cleanup function to the deallocation list causes the number or size of pending deallocations to exceed a configured ratio, the `_PendingDeallocs` object runs deallocators for all items it knows about and then clears its internal pending